The Carter Center works to build sustainable peace in emerging democracies and to prevent and resolve conflicts.

 Monitoring and Mediating Conflicts

-Program staff and interns monitor daily world events and armed conflicts, to better understand the histories, underlying causes, primary actors involved, disputed issues, and efforts being made toward conflict resolution.
-The Center will intervene at the invitation of the parties to a dispute if no current avenues for mediation exist or are working effectively.
-Conflict resolution program staff paves the way through ground level contacts, and President Carter may travel to the region in question and remain in close touch with key leaders.
-Learn more about our current work in the Middle East, including the Syria Conflict Mapping Project.
+Program staff and interns monitor world events and armed conflicts to better understand the histories, underlying causes, primary actors, disputed issues, and efforts being made toward conflict resolution.
+The Center will intervene at the invitation of the parties to a dispute if no current avenues for mediation exist or if value can be added to existing efforts.
+Conflict Resolution Program staff pave the way through ground-level contacts, and President Carter may travel to the region in question and remain in close touch with key leaders.
+In addition to high-level interventions, The Carter Center may work with local communities on specific conflict issues.

 Implementing Peace Agreements and Peacebuilding